Best diving in Thailand - top 8 - Bluewater Dive Travel

 Great reputation for dive schools

 People flock to Koh Tao to begin their underwater journeys and get scuba certified, earning the island a reputation for its great dive schools.
-With easy conditions, beautiful dive sites, and inexpensive dive courses, it's hard to find a better place to learn to scuba dive or continue your dive education.
+You'll find some of the cheapest scuba courses in the world in Koh Tao, with options to get certified by any of the major organizations, including RAID, SSI, and PADI.
+With easy conditions, numerous dive sites, and tons of accommodation options, it's clear why Koh Tao is so popular for those looking to learn to scuba dive or continue their dive education.
 Diving in Koh Tao is done by boat to various dive sites surrounding the island.
-Expect good visibility and encounters with colorful reef fish, turtles, barracuda, and macro critters such as nudibranchs, shrimps, and crabs.
+Expect decent visibility (depending on the season) and encounters with colorful reef fish, turtles, barracuda, and macro critters such as nudibranchs, shrimps, and crabs.
 Lucky divers may even meet a whale shark!
+Due to the huge, crowded boats used by local dive operators, you can also expect to see plenty of people underwater, which some divers prefer to avoid.

 You may also want to check out our list of the Best Liveaboard Destinations for Beginner Scuba Divers.